 The harder conversation

 Six minutes, three trust primitives, one valid SLSA attestation per artefact.
 The signatures verified.
 The OIDC binding was real.
 The malicious package shipped anyway.
+The canon held.
+None of it helped.

 David Andersson - Security engineering leader, CISSP, with more than two decades building and scaling security programs for software companies, government agencies, and global enterprises.